kshksh3151/kshksh3151.github.io/content/publication/journal-article-2/index.md

 ---
 title: "Hydrophilic Photocrosslinkers as a Universal Solution to Endow Water Affinity to a Polymer Photocatalyst for an Enhanced Hydrogen Evolution Rate"
 authors:
-- Sanghyeok An
+- Sanghyeok An†
-- Kyeong-Jun Jeong
+- Kyeong-Jun Jeong†
 - Zhaid Hassan Syed
 - Gayoung Ham
 - admin